Yucca Valley, California

 Location / Description

 Yucca Valley is located in southern California's San Bernardino County on the northern edge of Joshua Tree National Park.
-It is among a group communities, including Joshua Tree, Landers and Twentynine Palms, occupying the Morongo Basin of the southeastern Mojave Desert.
+It is among a group of communities, including Joshua Tree, Landers and Twentynine Palms, occupying the Morongo Basin of the southeastern Mojave Desert.

 Population / Elevation

 Weather / Climate

 Joshua Tree National Park - Nine campgrounds within the park

 Shoshone-speaking Chemuevi and Serrano Indians occupied the Morongo Basin (about half of which is occupied by the city of Yucca Valley) until a smallpox epidemic decimated them in the 1880s.
 By that time, the area was being prospected by Americans, Mexicans and Chinese.

 In 1881, Chuck Warren leased grazing land and after hand digging a well, opened the area to ranching.
 After the turn of the century, homesteaders began arriving in the area, and in the attendant fencing of lands, feuds between ranchers and homesteaders ensued.